Disney’s ‘Mulan’ faces criticism for filming in China’s Xinjiang region

 It’s only this year that a number of American businesses have announced they are cutting ties with the region, as a series of U.S. sanctions have taken effect.

-The National Basketball Association confirmed in July that it was no longer running a sports program in Xinjiang, after fielding criticism over the program for years.
+The National Basketball Association confirmed in July that it was no longer running a sports program in Xinjiang, after drawing criticism over the program for years.

 Xinjiang’s cotton, a major export, came under serious U.S. pressure at the end of July, when the Trump administration sanctioned its largest grower, the Xinjiang Production and Construction Corps.
-Major U.S. fashion brands have until the end of the month to untangle their supply chains from XPCC.
+Major U.S. fashion brands have until the end of the month to untangle their supply chains from the XPCC.

 The Trump administration is considering a broader ban on Xinjiang cotton this week, the New York Times reported.